MaximLeroy/OSMaker/README.md

 OSMaker is a development environment to create your own operating system with a full graphical interface on the Cpcdos OSx kernel.
 It allows windows to be generated using the XML window designer, and are translated into CpcdosC + to be able to be interpreted by the Cpcdos kernel.
 It allows you to create events and edit CpcdosC + code with its beautiful code editor suitable for CC +.
+OSMaker includes a virtual machine called "VM Viewer" created by Maeiky dependent on VM Ware Workstation 16 Player.
+And the possibility of directly editing the files of the virtual machine.

 ## To begin
 * [Install the Github extension for Visual Studio 2019/2017](https://visualstudio.github.com/)